 (f) The written motion adopted by the Advisory Committee regarding each agency's recognition will be made available during the Advisory Committee meeting.
 The Department will provide each agency, upon request, with a copy of the motion on recognition at the meeting.
 Each agency that was reviewed will be sent an electronic copy of the motion relative to that agency as soon as practicable after the meeting.

+(g) After each meeting of the Advisory Committee, the Advisory Committee forwards to the senior Department official its recommendation with respect to each agency, which may include, but is not limited to, a recommendation to –

+(1) Approve, approve with a required compliance report, approve with a monitoring report, deny, limit, suspend, or terminate recognition;

+(2) Grant or deny a request for expansion of scope;

+(3) Revise or affirm the scope of the agency;

+(4) Continue the agency’s recognition and require the agency to submit a compliance report based on the time it would reasonably take to come into compliance, to be reviewed by staff and the Advisory Committee;

+(5) In the case of non-compliance, or substantial compliance in any area, approve the agency’s request for recognition and recommend a report with a set deadline to be reviewed by staff to ensure that corrective action is taken and full compliance is achieved (or for action by staff under 602.33 if it is not); or

-) After each meeting of the Advisory Committee at which a review of agencies occurs, the Advisory Committee forwards to the senior Department official its recommendation with respect to each agency, which may include, but is not limited to, a recommendation to approve, deny, limit, suspend, or terminate recognition, to grant or deny a request for expansion of scope, to revise or affirm the scope of the agency, or to require the agency to submit a compliance report and to continue recognition pending a final decision on compliance.
+(6) Further recommend that the agency be given up to 12 months from the date of the senior Department official’s decision to come into compliance with the criteria for recognition by submitting a compliance report to the Department. (h) After each meeting of the Advisory Committee at which a review of agencies occurs, the Advisory Committee forwards to the senior Department official its recommendation with respect to each agency, which may include, but is not limited to, a recommendation to approve, deny, limit, suspend, or terminate recognition, to grant or deny a request for expansion of scope, to revise or affirm the scope of the agency, or to require the agency to submit a compliance report and to continue recognition pending a final decision on compliance(Authority: 20 U.S.C.

-(Authority: 20 U.S.C.
 1099b)

 §602.35 Responding to the Advisory Committee's recommendation.

-(a) Within ten days following the Advisory Committee meeting, the agency and Department staff may submit written comments to the senior Department official on the Advisory Committee's recommendation.
+(a) Within ten business days following the Advisory Committee meeting, the agency and Department staff may submit written comments to the senior Department official on the Advisory Committee's recommendation.
 The agency must simultaneously submit a copy of its written comments, if any, to Department staff.
 Department staff must simultaneously submit a copy of its written comments, if any, to the agency.

 (b) Comments must be limited to—